This Decorated Baby Shower Cookies page includes these sections:

 *️⃣Airbrushing cookies

-This first cookie is one that simply is the greatest!
+This first cookie is one that is simply the greatest!
 It is so easy to decorate.
-You can add extras to it like a blanket, and royal icing transfers, maybe a teddy bear or something.
+You can add extras to it, like a blanket, and royal icing transfers, maybe a teddy bear or something.
 Decorate it for either a baby boy or girl (or neutral).

 Don't you just love it?